cross-language-cpp/djinni-intellij-plugin/docs/developer-guide.md

 ## Release process

 To release a new plugin version, the following steps must be followed:

-1. Create a new release-tag.
+1. Create a new release-tag on github.
 Set a meaningful version number and describe what has changed in the new version.
 2. Wait.
 Github will automatically build the plugin, publish it to the [jetbrains marketplace](https://plugins.jetbrains.com/organization/cross-language-cpp) & upload the plugin-artifact to the release.
 3. The update will be verified by Jetbrains within a few days.
 Then it will be distributed to the users.

-That's it :)